Visual Composer, Beaver Builder or Thrive Content Builder – Which is the Best WordPress Page Builder Plugin?

 Visual Composer is perhaps the most well-known page builder plugin for WordPress.
 It’s been bundled into countless WordPress themes, adding drag-and-drop functionality to their feature lists.
 Visual Composer is the most affordable option here, and it boasts an impressive feature set.

-We’ve already looked what Visual Composer is capable of in a previous post.
-However, in this page builder comparison, we’ll explore how easy Visual Composer is to use and how well it shapes up to the competition.
+We’ve already looked at what Visual Composer is capable of in a previous post.
+However, in this page builder comparison, we’ll explore how easy Visual Composer is to use and how well it stacks up to the competition.

 Beaver Builder (A Brief Introduction)